 Alternatively, if your statement closes on the 1st of the month, the timing is a bit trickier.
 You’d still want to meet that minimum spend by roughly December 19th to be on the safe side, but if you want the points to post in 2020, you’d want to complete all of your spend before November 30th.
 If you instead want the points to post in 2021, you would want to wait to do any spend until December 2nd.
 Personally, because again I’m cautious with these things, I would make sure to not finish my minimum spend until January, just to be on the safe side.

 Chase will also let you move your statement closing date.
 If your statement closes on the 30th of a month, you should be able to ask to move it by a week or so.
 In practice most people seem to have better luck in moving it to be later than earlier, with some reporting getting an extra long billing cycle instead of a shorter one, so factor that in as well.

 The big caveat: there are reports of points posting as soon as you’ve met the spend.
 I haven’t experienced this — my points have always posted with the statement closing date.
 But again, I would make sure I was hitting that minimum spend target in the right calendar year, just in case.

 You want to keep all of that in mind when deciding if you want to qualify in 2020 or 2021.

 Who should earn the Companion Pass in 2020?

 tl;dr — not many of us.

 Given her circumstances, it probably makes sense to go ahead and qualify this year.
-She’s had the Southwest Rapid Rewards® Plus Credit Card, and is under 5/24, so will be applying for the Southwest Rapid Rewards® Plus Credit Card and trying to meet the minimum spend to earn the bonus points as soon as possible.
-She’ll want those points to post in 2017, so will be paying special attention to her statement dates.
+She’ll be applying for the Southwest Rapid Rewards® Plus Credit Card and trying to meet the minimum spend to earn the bonus points as soon as possible.
+She’ll want those points to post in 2020, so will be paying special attention to her statement dates.